smsearcy/mesh-info/README.md

 By default it will use SQLite for the database (but PostgreSQL is also supported), and "localnode.local.mesh" to get information about the network via OLSR.
-The default data directory (for SQLite and RRD files) is `/usr/local/share/pymeshmap`.
+The default data directory (for SQLite and RRD files) is `/var/lib/pymeshmap`.
-Reference `.env.example` for how to customize settings via an `.env` file.
+Reference `.env.example` for how to customize settings via an `.env` file (in the same folder as the project is checked out to).

 ```shell script
 $ sudo apt install python3 python3-virtualenv python3-dev python3-pip